Joe Arridy: Execution

 Roy Best accompanied Arridy during the walk up Woodpecker Hill, where the gas chamber was located, and while passing the prison chicken coop, Best asked Arridy if he would "still raise the chickens in Heaven", as he had previously voiced a fondness for the hens.
 Arridy replied that he wanted to play the harp, which Best speculated was influenced by being told stories of angels in the afterlife by Father Schaller, specifically because he said that Arridy would be "swapping [his toy train] for a harp".
 Arridy was reported to have smiled as he entered the gas chamber.
 After having his last rites and sitting down inside the chamber, Arridy's smile momentarily faded when he was blindfolded for the execution, but calmed down when the warden grabbed his hand and reassured him.
 Members of the Drain family, who had previously attended Frank Aguilar's execution, did not witness the execution, despite Riley Drain stating after the execution of Frank Aguilar that he would be present at Arridy's execution as well.
 Unlike Aguilar's execution, which was attended by 300 people, largely uninvited friends of the Drain family, Arridy's execution was watched by just 50 people, who were all either official witnesses or staff.
 Roy Best was noted to have been weeping during the execution, with him pleading with Teller Ammons, the Governor of Colorado, to commute Arridy's sentence, which Ammons refused to do.
 Ammons had previously declined to acknowledge a public petition with the same goal.
 The gas was released at 8:13 p.m., with Arridy reportedly smiling as he lost consciousness after taking three breaths.
 He was declared dead at 8:19 p.m.
-Arridy became the seventh prisoner in the United States to be executed via gas chamber.